profsmith89/ctps/_sources/chap10.md

 But what about the substring of text to which we compare the pattern string?
 It changes from one iteration of the matching loop to the next.
 Luckily, there's a very simply pattern to how it changes.

 To understand this pattern, first recognize that the matching loop begins with the first $m$ characters of the text string.
 As we did with the pattern string, we can compute the text string's starting hash before we enter the matching loop.
-It falls under the same $O(m)$ term that computed the pattern string's hash since both can be done within the same preprocessing loop.
+It falls under the same $O(m)$ term that we computed for the pattern string's hash since both can be done within the same preprocessing loop.

 Then comes the repeating pattern: Given a text substring of $m$ characters, the next substring to consider removes the leftmost character in the substring and adds a new character to the righthand side of the substring.
 This action corresponds to the sliding of the pattern-string template one character to the right for each matching loop iteration, as shown in {numref}`Figure %s<c10_fig2_ref>`.